HIGHLIGHTS-Tennis-French Open day six | Sports-Games

 Berrettini keeps Italian flag flying high in Paris Canadian teen Fernandez reaches third round in Paris

-Brain over brawn as Canadian Fernandez plots path to top 10 Anisimova faces Halep in rematch, hoping to dedicate win to father

-Simona Halep v Amanda Anisimova French Open order of play on Friday
+French Open order of play on Friday 1525 GARCIA STUNS MERTENS WITH COMEBACK WIN

+Local favourite Caroline Garcia rallied from a set down to beat 16th seeded Belgian Elise Mertens 1-6 6-4 7-5.
+Garcia will next face third seed Elina Svitolina, who advanced with a 6-4 7-5 victory over Russia's Ekaterina Alexandrova.

+1250 HALEP EXACTS REVENGE ON ANISIMOVA Top seed Simona Halep cruised to a 6-0 6-1 victory over American Amanda Anisimova in just 54 minutes on Court Philippe Chatrier.